 Today the pea coat is an element of any classic wardrobe, probably more often worn by women than men.
 The pea coat cut for women, of course, has the button closure on the opposite side than that for men.
 A women pea coat from a high-end brand may even have some adjustments to the female body.

-Why a Pea Coat Is a Must-have for Women
+Why a Pea Coat Is a Must-Have for Women

 The cut of the pea coat gives the illusion that the wearer is taller, and stronger than they really are.
 When you pop the collar up, it seemingly elongates the body and frames the face.
-Thus, never pop up the collar of a pea coat when you do not wear makeup.
 Pushing the collar up, shifts the focus to your face.
-When your body shape is straight up and down, a pea coat in the original cut can give the illusion of curves.
+Therefore, never pop up the collar of a pea coat when you do not wear makeup.

 Example of a Fashion Pea Coat